Martin-Ansteensen/A-/README.md

 * Run A_Star_Pathfinding.exe in build/exe.win32-3.8.
 * Run A_Star_Pathfinding.py in the main folder (you will then have to install necessary  dependencies).

-When the progtam is running, a grid of boxes will appear.
-The program is controlled by using the mouse/touchpad and the keyboard.
-The commands for opearting the program are the following:
+When the progam is running, a grid of boxes will appear.
+The following commands are used to interact with the program.

 * Use the keys **e** and **s** to mark the start and end point of the path.
 * Use **r** to reset the grid.